konflux-ci/architecture/ADR/adr-0008-secret-mgmt-for-user-workloads.md

 ### Integration with Other Services

 #### Application Service
-Application Service provides an API like the one that it provides for environment variables that similarly updates the secrets.
-Unlike environment variables, the secret provided by users is saved to the secret management backend.
+To enable users to securely manage secrets for their workloads, the application service should provide an API that allows users to update secrets.
+The API should be similar to the one used to update environment variables, but instead of updating environment variables, it should save the secret provided by users to the secret management backend.
+The application service should ensure that only authorized users can access the API and update secrets.
+Access control for the API should be implemented using a role-based access control (RBAC) mechanism.

 ### Security and Access Control

+* Access to the secret management backend should be restricted to authorized users and components.
+* The default backend should use authentication and authorization mechanisms provided by the underlying service, such as Kubernetes or AWS IAM.
-Only workspace maintainers can create and update secrets on a workspace on the default secret management backend.
+* Workspace maintainers should have the ability to create and update secrets for their workspace on the default secret management backend.
+* Access to the secret management backend should be audited to detect and prevent unauthorized access or misuse.

 ### Monitoring and Auditing

-For the default backend and the REST API

-* Monitoring of access and usage of secrets: The `SecretStorage` should monitor and track access and usage of secrets to detect and prevent unauthorized access or misuse.
-This may include monitoring of user and application access to secrets, as well as tracking of secret usage and access patterns.
+* The secret management system should be monitored and audited to detect and prevent unauthorized access or misuse.
+* Access and usage of secrets should be monitored and tracked to identify potential security issues or incidents.

-* Auditing of secret access and usage: The `SecretStorage` should maintain an audit log of all secret access and usage, to provide a record of who accessed and used secrets, when, and for what purpose.
+* An audit log of all secret access and usage should be maintained to provide a record of who accessed and used secrets, when, and for what purpose.

-* Alerting and notification of security issues: The `SecretStorage` should provide alerting and notification mechanisms to alert security administrators and other stakeholders of potential security issues or incidents.
+* The secret management system should also provide alerting and notification mechanisms to alert security administrators and other stakeholders of potential security issues or incidents.
 This may include alerts for unauthorized access or misuse of secrets, as well as alerts for other security-related events or issues.

 ## Consequences

-* A new UI is going to be made available to create/update the secret values for components and provide environment-specific overrides to them.
+* The new secret management system will provide a more secure and scalable way for users to manage secrets for their workloads.
+It will also require some additional work to integrate with existing systems and processes.
+A new UI will need to be created to allow users to create and update secret values for their components and provide environment-specific overrides to them.

-## Missing parts and todos
- - It is not very well-defined yet how to determine exact target namespace in case if `Environment` name is used as a destination for `K8s Secret`.
-Potentially it could be taken from `Environment` -> `DeploymentTargetClaim` -> `DeploymentTarget`-> kubernetesCredentials.defaultNamespace.
+* Additionally, some missing parts and todos need to be addressed, such as determining the exact target namespace in case if Environment name is used as a destination for K8s Secret, and determining the trigger when the K8s Secret has to be delivered.
+The use of Argocd's Resource  Argocd's [Resource Hooks](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/) may be helpful in this regard.
- - The trigger when the `K8s Secret` has to be delivered.
-It should be not too early and namespace has to exist.
-And not too late for the User's deployment.
-Potentially: Argocd's [Resource Hooks](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/) can help with that.